hatfieldlibrary/marc_data_migration/README.md

 # Record Modification Tool

-Python modules created for migration of Pacific Northwest College of Art (PNCA) records to Alma (Orbis-Cascade Alliance SLIS).
+Python modules created for migration of Pacific Northwest College of Art (PNCA) records exported from Alexandria to Alma (Orbis-Cascade Alliance SLIS).
 Uses [pymarc](https://gitlab.com/pymarc/pymarc).

 The features are: